Programs : Brochure

 Travel: Students arriving from the U.S. will arrive at Yaoundé Nsimalen International Airport.
 A flight itinerary will be provided to students upon acceptance into the program.
 US students should arrive in Yaoundé no later than the evening of July 6th and plan on leaving Yaoundé no earlier than the evening of July 27th.

 Visa: US students are also expected to be in possession of a valid passport, required Cameroon visa and take all required vaccinations prior to travel.
 While in Cameroon students will need to take appropriate malaria medication.

-A $500 commitment fee is due within 2 weeks of acceptance into the program.
-This $500 payment will be refunded upon completion of the program.
+A $500 Advance Payment is due with application.
+This payment will be refunded if not accepted into the program.
+Accepted students will be refunded the payment upon completion of the program.